rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="def_economics"></a>
 ## [What is the definition of economics?](#def_economics)

 Economics is about the production and distribution of resources, goods, and services.
 It deals with what we take from nature, what we create, and who gets what.
+As these topics are central to our existence, making decisions about economics should be part of our daily life.

 <a class="anchor" name="def_economy"></a>
 ## [What is an economy?](#def_economy)